 - Relate the definite integral and applications problems requiring knowledge of the area under a curve and how to find the area between two curves.

-Course typically offered: Fall, Winter, and Summer quarters.
+Course typically offered: Online in Fall, Winter, and Summer quarters.
 Lectures are pre-recorded and can be watched during the week at the students' convenience.
 Live discussion sessions will be held Thursdays from 9am to 10am PST.
 Exams will be given online during a set date and time.

 Prerequisites: Knowledge of college Algebra.